 Specifies an RPG II compilation in IBM System/3 and System/34 mode.
-When this mode is specified, IRAM (Series 90) or MIRAM (System 80) will be used to process all disk files; the logical file definition (LFD) for printer files is changed to PRNTR, PRNTR1,...PRNTRn; and the control reader is used for card input even though the data management reader (READER) is specified.
+When this mode is specified, MIRAM will be used to process all disk files; the logical file definition (LFD) for printer files is changed to PRNTR,PRNTR1,...PRNTRn; and the control reader is used for card input even though the data management reader (READER) is specified.